unitejs/cli/README.md

 Perform operations to add or remove platforms.
 This provides tasks that allow you to wrap your web application for different platforms.

-One you have added a platform you can manually edit your unite.json to specify other options for the platform packaging, see the [Platforms](./docs/generated-app.md#platforms) section.
+Once you have added a platform you can manually edit your unite.json to specify other options for the platform packaging, see the [Platforms](./docs/generated-app.md#platforms) section.
+If you don't specify any platforms the packager will try and identify your current platform/architecture and create a package accordingly.

 ### --operation=add